 KMDT is a Class D Tower Controlled airport within a TRSA (Terminal Radar Service Area).
 There are no special security requirements to fly in and out of KMDT.
 To gain access to the hangar and ramp area, however, you must obtain a security badge via Harrisburg Airport Security.
 During your application process, we can provide you the most up to date information on this process and the associated expenses.

-Can I use the plane to earn my IFR / Commercial rating?
+Can I use the club's planes to earn my IFR / Commercial rating?

-Can I use the plane to earn my Private Pilot's license?
+Can I use the club's planes to earn my Private Pilot's license?

 Can I help out with plane maintenance?